thislight/luabundler/docs/manual.md

 }
 ````

 Unlike regular modules, they will also being set as global variables.
-Above example will set global varables `table`, `math`, `string`, `io` to the associating module.
-(Just like the standalone Lua!)
+The above example sets the global variables `table`, `math`, `string`, `io` to the associated module.
+(Just like in standalone Lua!)

 If you want to include all standard libraries, use "lua.*":